jan-mixsteroids/mixjar/README.md

 ## API

-Refer to the [Source code](./lib) for available sources / platforms
+Refer to the [Docs](https://ndungujan23.github.io/mixjar/) for available sources / platforms

 > Note: A good number of the API methods have been implemented.
 More will be added over time
 > as well as more sources.
 All PRs are welcome 🙂, for any and new methods